jhwaffles/jhwaffles.github.io/posts/batch_evolution.md

 While its important to view the trends, we can use batch evolution modeling is useful for looking at holistically.
 In these types of scenarios, we are workign with high dimensinoal data (Lots of features vs observations), and often features are heavily correlated with each other.
 Batch evolution modeling allows us to compress the data so we can easily track the most important components by utilizing Partial Least Squares (PLS).
 Furthermore it is interpretable in that we can pull out the most important contributors to a 'bad' or 'deviated' batch.
 How is this done?

 Data must be prepared.
 We collect and label all historical 'good' batches.

+["/images/df_input2.png"]

 ## Step 1 - Model Batch Maturity on Time Series

 Get data into matrix where samples points (this includes each batch and sample point) make up rows while features make up columns.
-We define Y as process maturity - in this instance we use batch_time.
+Let's call batches N, sample points J, and measurement columns K. We define Y as process maturity - in this instance we use batch_time.

-["/images/df_input2.png"]
+### Data Preprocessing

         [import numpy as np
         import pandas as pd